Sylius/SyliusResourceBundle/UPGRADE.md

     routing_path_bc_layer: true
 ```

-When using the `ResourceController` for your routes and when the routing bath bc layer is enabled, the routing path
+When using the `ResourceController` for your routes and when the BC-layer is enabled, the routing path
 contains a trailing slash by default.
 In 2.x, it will be removed.
-You can disable the bc-layer to remove these trailing slashes on all your routes and be prepared for 2.x area.
+You can disable the BC-layer to remove these trailing slashes on all your routes and be prepared for the 2.x release.

 If you are using the new Routing system with `AsResource` attribute and operations, this change has no effect, there is
 no trailing slash in both configuration.